FC Lantana Tallinn

-FC Lantana Tallinn is a defunct Estonian football club.
+FC Lantana Tallinn is an Estonian defunct football club.
 Lantana won the Estonian Meistriliiga in 1996 and 1997.
 The club was dissolved after the 1999 season.

 History

 FC Tevalte - first privately held football club in Estonia

 In 1993 Sergei Belov purchased KSK Vigri to establish FC Tevalte - Estonia’s first ever privately held professional football club.
 The newly-formed club retained some of the most talented young players from Vigri and signed three key players from FC Norma: Andrei Borissov, Sergei Bragin and Eduard Vinogradov.
 Additionally, Tevalte brought in three former USSR champions with FC Zenit Saint Petersburg: Mikhail Biryukov, Sergey Kuznetsov, Vladimir Dolgopolov, the future Meistriliiga all-time top scorer Maksim Gruznov.
 Notably, Tevalte also introduced the first Brazilians to Estonian Mesitriliiga—Milton and Alberto Romualdo.
 One game before the end of the season and while leading the league level on points with FC Norma and FC Flora, Tevalte was disqualified on match-fixing allegations based on complaints from four Meistriliiga referees.
 The season’s outcome was eventually decided in a title play-off game between FC Flora and FC Norma, however, as a protest against FC Tevalte disqualification, Norma fielded their youth players and lost the game 5-2.